intervene-EU-H2020/flagship/README.md

 ##### Step 4b: Run script PRSSummationOverChr.R

-* This script is required as the default output of the plink files is an average score across the number of alleles tested (dosage*effect/number_of_alleles).
-Computing the average across chromosomal averages to get the final PRS is not appropriate so you will need to recompute the total PRS (dosage*effect) for each chromosome and then average the final total.
+* This script simply sums over the PRS found in individual chromosomes to get the total PRS.

 * For this script to work you will have to:
-     1. Line 10, 18 and 32 - Specify the file path of the chromosome specific score files.
+     1. Line 10, 18 and 31 - Specify the file path of the chromosome specific score files.

 ### Step 5: Calculate hazard ratios between PRS and Phenotype - survival analysis